Senators move to close child-bride immigration loophole

 A study last year by the Senate Homeland Security Committee found Homeland Security approved more than 8,000 petitions involving child marriages from 2007 to 2017 — including two involving 13-year-olds, 38 14-year-olds and 269 15-year-olds.

-The senators’ new proposal would prohibit any spouse or fiance petitions that include a minor.
+The senators’ new proposal would prohibit any spouse or fiancé(e) petitions that include a minor.

 “A visa to enter the United States is a privilege, and this straightforward reform will help close a loophole that can lead to the abuse and exploitation of children,” said Sen. Ron Johnson, chairman of the Homeland Security Committee.